-NAME, PURPOSE, HEADQUARTERS AND SCOPE
+NAME, PURPOSE, HEADQUARTERS, AND SCOPE

-Article 1 Under the name of the International Committee for Museums and Collections of Modern Art (CIMAM), hereinafter CIMAM, an Association is constituted under the Organic Law 1/2002, 22 March, and complementary regulations, with a legal personality and the full capacity to act on a not-for-profit basis.
+1. Under the name of the International Committee for Museums and Collections of Modern Art (CIMAM), hereinafter CIMAM, an Association is constituted under the Organic Law 1/2002, 22 March, and complementary regulations, with a legal personality and the full capacity to act on a not-for-profit basis.

 Article 2 This Association is constituted indefinitely.